anandijain/video_transcripts/README.md

     * would give me a way to easily find what words i said on a given day
 * do the tally on just the utf8s in the segs without join + tokenize
 * compare with word freqs to charactize how i talk
+* add another render where you have timestamps only on events not individual segments
+* start getting this updated daily
+* summarize with screenshots using gpt api